 You will receive counseling and information about labor, delivery, and newborn care.
 You will also learn about breastfeeding and family relationships.
 Your midwife may refer you to a childbirth class or suggest books to read.
 She will also suggest that you arrange for someone to be at home to help you after the birth of your baby.

-If you develop any problems during your pregnancy, your midwife will consult a Group Health doctor.
+If you develop any problems during your pregnancy, your midwife will consult a Kaiser Permanente doctor.
 You need to give a written informed consent for having your baby at home.

 Your home birth will be a natural birth.
 Your midwife will teach you ways to increase your comfort during labor and delivery so you can have your baby without medicine.
 (If you do need pain medicine, you will have to go to the hospital.)

 You'll need to agree to go to a hospital if the birth doesn't go as planned or if your midwife decides it's best for you or the baby.
-Your hospital care would usually be provided by a Group Health doctor or certified nurse-midwife.
+Your hospital care would usually be provided by a Kaiser Permanente doctor or certified nurse-midwife.

 Your prenatal checkup schedule will be the same as with any other provider.